mklarsen/mklarsen/README.md

 ### Hi there 👋 welcome to my GitHub Space.

 About me?
 Sure why not
-- 🔭 I’m currently working on: a new Teams Chat bot
+- 🔭 I’m currently working on: Quizbuilder, B2B Orderingsystem, Newsletter(eSmart), Workloard MGM, eShop(s)
 - 🌱 I’m currently learning: Flutter, React and more, never stop learning .-)
 - 👯 I’m looking to collaborate on: More Flutter Projects
 - 📫 How to reach me: https://www.linkedin.com/in/martinkl/